datawire/datawire-connect/docs/cli/createOrg.rst

 <userEmail>
 &&&&&&&&&&&

-**Required** Indicates an email address for the user creating the new organization.
+Required.
+Indicates an email address for the user creating the new organization.

 Equivalent Options
 %%%%%%%%%%%%%%%%%%